nosix/vue-kotlin/README.md

     kotlin-frontend-plugin does not update node_modules.

-    Please try the following script:
+    Please try the following command:
     ```
     $ ./gradlew clean
     ```